Chell (Portal): Development and design

 Chell's face and body model were derived from those of the director, producer and voice actress Alésia Glidewell.
 When making Portal 2, developers considered not bringing back the character.
 However, this was changed as playtesters wanted GLaDOS to recognize them as the person who had killed her in the first game.
 In her original redesign for Portal 2 developers tried to make her look appealing, yet not overdesigned, with nothing made simply for fashion.
 They explored changing her nationality, and tried to make her look less human due to the "constant dehumanization of these test subjects".
 Being a test subject, Chell's suit was designed to look neither sexy nor unattractive.
 The original redesign of the character featured a laboratory hat, which was thought of halfway through the concepting phase.
 Matt Charlesworth, Valve's concept artist, commented that the hat reminded him of test pilots.

-This look was eventually abandoned in favor of returning to her original orange jumpsuit, this time with the jumpsuit wrapped around her waist.
+This look was eventually abandoned in favor of returning to her original orange jumpsuit, this time with the sleeves tied around her waist.
 Valve's art team explained that this was to give her more freedom and help her stand out more as an individual.